danielrosaa/express-server-for-spa/README.md

-# Express Server for Vue builds
+# Express Server for static files

 Hey!
 This is a simple server for SPA builds.